Crewe–Derby line: History

-During 2003 much of the line was closed as part of the West Coast Main Line upgrade with trains terminating at Blythe Bridge and a shuttle bus service running between there and Crewe.
-After the closure all stations on the route reopened except which was closed in 2005.
-As a result of the upgrade the section from Crewe to Kidsgrove was electrified for use as a diversionary route for the West Coast Main Line.
+During 2003, much of the line was closed as part of the West Coast Main Line upgrade, with trains terminating at and a shuttle bus service running between there and Crewe.
+After the closure, all stations on the route reopened, except which was closed in 2005.
+As a result of the upgrade, the section from Crewe to Kidsgrove was electrified for use as a diversionary route for the West Coast Main Line.